 “Most of us go to our graves with our music still inside us, unplayed.”
 Oliver Wendell Holmes.

-Life seems so rushed.
+Life seemed at that time so rushed.
 Technological advances allow us to fill every single second of our personal and working day.
 In our busy-ness, we rarely stop.
 To listen.
 To savour time.
 Time.
 That precious non-renewable resource which eventually, runs out.

-Perhaps it’s time for me to build a slow hour into my day.
+I started to think that it was perhaps time to build a slow hour into my day.
 Too much?
 Too busy!!
 Where am I going to find an hour!
-Maybe half hour…to recharge, renew, to do nothing.
-When was the last time I did nothing.
+Maybe half hour…to recharge, renew, do nothing.
+When was the last time I did nothing?
 Turn off, switch off.
-I read somewhere that even spending 10 minutes, just noticing your breathing is a great way to slow down.
-Seems simple, breathe in….breathe out…
+I read somewhere even spending 10 minutes, just noticing your breathing is a great way to slow down.
+Seems simple.
+Breathe in….breathe out.

-So, this blog is all about exploring the simple, learning how to use a blog, working out if I get any benefit from it, perhaps it will become my way of enforced slowing down as I start to get back to basics, gathering little pearls of wisdom as I build in my half hour.
-Perhaps along the way, I will work out just what is my music.
+So, starting this blog was all about exploring the simple, learning how to use a blog, working out if I obtained any benefit from it.
+I thought perhaps it would become my way of enforced slowing down as I started to get back to basics, a place to write about the little pearls of wisdom I was gathering as I tried to build in my half hour of slow.
+I thought that perhaps along the way, I would also work out just what is my music.

-Why Chook Therapy?
-Chooks are more than happy to listen, they have simple needs and always seem to agree with my musings as I tend to my other great love, my garden.
+My chooks are more than happy to listen.
+They have simple needs and always seem to agree with my musings as I tend to my other great love, my garden.